Ted Danson: Marriages and relationships

 Danson and his first wife, actress Randall "Randy" Gosch (known as Randy Danson), were married in 1970 and divorced in 1975.

 Danson's second wife was producer Cassandra "Casey" Coates, whom he married in 1977.
 On December 24, 1979, while giving birth to their first daughter, Kate, Coates suffered a stroke.
 Danson spent several years caring for her and helping her recuperate.
-They later adopted a second daughter, Alexis.
+They later adopted a second daughter, Katrina.
 His affair with actress Whoopi Goldberg contributed to their divorce in 1993.
 At the time, it was known as one of Hollywood's costliest divorces and reportedly cost Danson $30 million.

 Whoopi Goldberg

 While a guest on The Arsenio Hall Show in late 1988, he met actress Whoopi Goldberg; he described her as "a sexy, funny woman".
 They became friends and were in Help Save Planet Earth in 1990 which is about saving the environment (Danson played himself, Goldberg portrayed Mother Earth).
 While making Made in America in April 1992, the two became romantically involved, a pairing that was heavily featured in gossip tabloids such as the National Enquirer.
 The couple also appeared on the Rock the Vote TV special in the same year; they were set to star in a Paramount-produced version of Neal Barrett Jr.'s Pink Vodka Blues, written by Marshall Brickman.

-Danson received negative press attention October 8, 1993, after his appearance wearing blackface at a Friars Club comedy roast in honor of Goldberg, and for using many racist slurs.
+Danson received negative press attention on October 8, 1993, after his appearance wearing blackface at a Friars Club comedy roast in honor of Goldberg, and for using many racist slurs.
 Later, Goldberg defended the sketch, explaining that she had helped write much of the material and referred Danson to the makeup artist who painted his face as a societal critique.